 - Community outreach

-Our inspection services includes a new flyover bridge and a widening bridge structures, tieback wall, highway, demolition, electrical, paving and utilities.
+Our inspection services included a new flyover bridge and a widening bridge structures, tieback wall, highway, demolition, electrical, paving and utilities.

-The innovative project combines two different intersections—at Figueroa and C Street—into one.
+The innovative project combined two different intersections—at Figueroa and C Street—into one.
 Improvements include:

 - New, direct access from the northbound freeway onto a flyover to Harry Bridges Boulevard

 - Relocation of the TraPac Terminal entrance

 - Creation of a new cul-de-sac at C Street

 The biggest part of this project—sited on Port, City and Caltrans property—is the utility relocation for TraPac.
 That part alone will cost $21 million.

 Transportation and commerce aren't the only issues at stake in this project.
 The environment is, too.

 Harris coordinated the management of the environmental impact in conjunction with the I-110/SR-47 Interchange and John S. Gibson Intersection/Northbound I-110 Ramp Access project—and will follow the same environmental process.
 Caltrans functions as the CEQA/NEPA/Environmental Assessment lead agency, with the Port working through Caltrans to meet its standards.
 While the project did not require an environmental impact report, it does adhere to a Mitigated Negative Declaration.